Alidafh/FYS-STK4155/project2/README.md

-# Regression analysis and resampling methods
+# Classification and Regression, from linear and logistic regression to neural networks

 ## Overview of files: